jcmgray/cotengrust/README.md

         A dictionary mapping indices to their dimension. ntrials : int, optional
         The number of random greedy trials to perform.
-The default is 1. costmod : float, optional
+The default is 1. costmod : (float, float), optional
         When assessing local greedy scores how much to weight the size of the tensors removed compared to the size of the tensor added::

-            score = size_ab - costmod * (size_a + size_b)
+            score = size_ab / costmod - (size_a + size_b) * costmod

-        This can be a useful hyper-parameter to tune. temperature : float, optional
+        It is sampled uniformly from the given range. temperature : (float, float), optional
         When asessing local greedy scores, how much to randomly perturb the score.
 This is implemented as::

             score -> sign(score) * log(|score|) - temperature * gumbel()

         which implements boltzmann sampling.
+It is sampled log-uniformly from the given range.
     seed : int, optional
         The seed for the random number generator. simplify : bool, optional